 If you really want to be an author, if you want it so intensely you can feel it bubbling in your blood and embedded in the matrix of your bones, you'll be willing to fight with every fiber of your being to make it happen.

 Bad reviews.
 Writers block.
 Criticism and rejection.
-You'll face all of it – we all do – but you'll be able to overcome it because when you're really hungry for success you won't let anything stand in your way.
+You'll face all of it – we all do.
+But if you want it badly enough, you'll be able to overcome anything.
+When you're really hungry for success you won't let anything stand in your way.

 Stop sitting around worrying about whether your writing is good enough or not.
 It doesn't matter.
 There are thousands of extraordinary writers out there with careers that have gone absolutely nowhere because they weren't willing to fight for their dreams.
 They weren't willing to put in the years of hard work and heartache required to build a career and find success.